Ford Ranchero: Third generation (1966–1967)

 The 1966 version was a one-year model, when Falcon and Fairlane were redeveloped on the same basic platform, one which did not include the sedan delivery, as 1965 marked the final year of sedan delivery production.
 Instead, the 1966 Ranchero used Falcon front sheet metal, trim, and interior accents on a modified station wagon platform although Rancheros made late in the '66 model year had the same front clip as the Fairlane.
 Engines available were the 170 cuin I6, 200 cuin I6, and two- and four-barrel versions of the 289 cuin V8.
 Transmissions choices ranged from the C4 three-speed automatic to the three-speed column-shifted manual.
 The 1966 model was marketed simply as the Ford Ranchero, and did not carry Falcon badges.
 Seat belts were standard.

 The 1967 Ranchero, based on the post-'66 Falcon/Fairlane chassis, used the basic 1966 Ranchero body with Fairlane trim, front sheet metal, and interior treatments instead of Falcon.
 It was marketed as the Fairlane Ranchero.

-This was a well-received and unique one-year vehicle, with clean, straight lines, dual stacked headlamps, and plenty of power; the Ranchero had entered the muscle car arena in 1967.
-Engine options started with a 200 cuin straight-6 and went up to a 390 cuin FE-series V8 giving 315 bhp and backed by an optional C6 automatic, the new-for-1966 heavy duty variant of the C4 in addition to the tried and true Toploader 4-speed manual gearbox.
-The '67 also had the largest expansion of trim levels since the vehicle's introduction 10 years prior.
+Engine options started with a 200 cuin straight-6 for the base model to a 390 cuin FE-series V8 which had 315 bhp and also had an optional C6 automatic gearbox, the heavy duty variant of the C4 in addition to the Toploader 4-speed manual gearbox.
+The 1967 model also had the largest expansion of trim levels since the vehicle's introduction 10 years prior.
 Supplementing the base model were the new Ranchero 500 and 500/XL.
-In spite of being added to the Fairlane family for 1967, Ford's top performance options for the Fairlane - the GT and the GTA - did not apply to the Ranchero and is a common misconception that they were available.
+Even though they were added to the Fairlane family for 1967, Ford's top performance options for the Fairlane, the GT and the GTA, did not apply to the Ranchero and is a common misconception that they were available.

 What did apply to all American cars in 1967 was the use of a dual-circuit braking system with a dual-chambered master cylinder.
 Increased awareness of passenger safety resulted in such innovations as safety-padded windshield pillars and an unusual 1967-only safety pad which protruded from the center of the three-spoked steering wheel to a point just beyond the rim of the steering wheel.
 It was designed to minimize abdominal injuries in the event of a collision.